NepiRaw/Stremio-TVDB-addon/docs/CACHING_STRATEGY.md

 ## Overview

-The TVDB addon uses a sophisticated multi-tier caching system to optimize performance and reduce API calls while ensuring data freshness.
-The system supports both **in-memory** and **hybrid (MongoDB + in-memory)** caching strategies.
+The TVDB addon uses a robust, production-grade multi-tier caching system to maximize performance, minimize API calls, and ensure data freshness.
+The system supports both **in-memory** and **hybrid (MongoDB + in-memory)** caching, with all configuration and TTLs matching the current production deployment.

 ## Architecture

+src/services/cache/

 ### Cache Service Structure